pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>
 The byte string type shall be used for binary data that shall be represented as a series of bytes, where each byte may be any value representable in 8 bits.
 Byte string type is a subtype of string type.
-<del onMouseEnter="mouseEnter(this)" data-issue="276">For example, byte strings are used to define a file identifier (see 14.4, "File identifiers") that is specified in ID entry of PDF file trailer
+<del onMouseEnter="mouseEnter(this)" data-issue="276" data-iso="approved">For example, byte strings are used to define a file identifier (see 14.4, "File identifiers") that is specified in ID entry of PDF file trailer
 (see "Table 15 — Entries in the file trailer dictionary").In such case byte string is written in hexadecimal form (see 7.3.4.3, "Hexadecimal strings") and looks like<br/>
 <code>&lt;B6FB54F3F8554D478DC874F11DAD0F11&gt;</code>
 </del>
-<ins onMouseEnter="mouseEnter(this)" data-issue="276">Unless otherwise stated in this document, a byte string may be either a literal string (see 7.3.4.2, "Literal strings") or a hexadecimal string (see 7.3.4.3, "Hexadecimal strings").</ins>
+<ins onMouseEnter="mouseEnter(this)" data-issue="276" data-iso="approved">Unless otherwise stated in this document, a byte string may be either a literal string (see 7.3.4.2, "Literal strings") or a hexadecimal string (see 7.3.4.3, "Hexadecimal strings").</ins>
 </p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="276">EXAMPLE Byte strings are used to define a file identifier (see 14.4, "File identifiers")
+<ins onMouseEnter="mouseEnter(this)" data-issue="276" data-iso="approved">EXAMPLE Byte strings are used to define a file identifier (see 14.4, "File identifiers")
 that are specified in the <b>ID</b> entry of the PDF file trailer (see "Table 15 — Entries in the file trailer dictionary").
 If written in hexadecimal form, an <b>ID</b> array entry looks like:<br/><br/>
 <code>&lt;B6FB54F3F8554D478DC874F11DAD0F11&gt;</code></ins>
 </p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="276">NOTE 1 The <b>Contents</b> entry of a Signature dictionary can be required to be a hexadecimal string (see "Table 255 - Entries in a signature dictionary").</ins>
+<ins onMouseEnter="mouseEnter(this)" data-issue="276" data-iso="approved">NOTE 1 The <b>Contents</b> entry of a Signature dictionary can be required to be a hexadecimal string (see "Table 255 - Entries in a signature dictionary").</ins>
 </p>

 <p>
-NOTE <ins onMouseEnter="mouseEnter(this)" data-issue="276">2</ins> The string can represent characters but the encoding is not known.
+NOTE <ins onMouseEnter="mouseEnter(this)" data-issue="276" data-iso="approved">2</ins> The string can represent characters but the encoding is not known.
 The bytes of the string do not have to represent characters.
 </p>